progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If they want Git to do that automatically each time they run `git push origin`, they can add a `push` value to their config file:-->

-Um Git so zu konfigurieren, daß diese Refspec jedes mal automatisch für `git push origin` verwendet wird, kann man den `push` Wert in der Config Datei setzen:
+Um Git so zu konfigurieren, dass diese Refspec jedes mal automatisch für `git push origin` verwendet wird, kann man den `push` Wert in der Config Datei setzen:

 	[remote "origin"]
 	       url = git@github.com:schacon/simplegit-progit.git